-In living into the gifts and challenges of my life, and disciplining my gifts with formal education and training, my own unique way of “ministering” and creating emerged, which is outside of institutionalized structures.
+In living into the gifts and challenges of my life, and disciplining my gifts with formal education and training, my own personal alchemy of creating and holistic wellness mentoring emerged.

-Professionally, in the past, I have served as: a wedding celebrant, funeral officiant, hospital chaplain in-training (two units of CPE completed between 2005-07), hospitality volunteer, at-risk youth volunteer (AmeriCorps service, two years, 1999/01), homeless lodge caregiver, advocate for women and children leaving domestic abuse, child caregiver, Reiki teacher/practitioner, dream work midwife, breath work advocate, artist, writer, activist, environmentalist, and oracle card messenger.
+Professionally, in addition to astrology, poetry, writing, and dream work facilitation; I have served as: a wedding celebrant, funeral officiant, hospital chaplain in-training (two units of CPE completed between 2005-07), hospitality volunteer, at-risk youth volunteer (AmeriCorps service, two years, 1999/01), homeless lodge caregiver, advocate for immigrant women and children leaving domestic abuse, child caregiver, Reiki teacher/practitioner, breath work advocate, artist, mother, activist, environmentalist, and small business owner.

 I have a BA degree in Ministry (spiritual care and leadership based in religion) and Art (1996/99).
 I have a Master’s of Arts degree in Servant (ethical) Leadership from Viterbo University (2006).
 I have an ongoing dedication to research, lifelong learning, and am grounded in ethics and compassion.

 Whether priestess or spiritual midwife is a term you use or not, I wish to say that these titles are archetypes.
 They are powerful symbols of our psyche and inner world that shows up in our outer world in different ways.
 I step into my power mindfully, and wish to empower you to do so, in your own authentic way, as well.

 In facing the exploitation, abuse, discrimination, and corruption of and within institutions in our country and world, being able to empower myself, and share creative tools and creations for holistic wellness and enrichment in life — is a joy!